-Practice Statement: The facility owner/operator provides consistent, current information to the one call center.
+Practice Statement: The facility owner/operator provides consistent, current information to the 811 center.

-Practice Description: The facility owner/operator provides consistent, current information to the one call center for the proper receipt of ticket notification.
-Basic information includes latitude and longitude and pertains to a physical attribute where available, such as a milepost marker.
+Practice Description: The facility owner/operator provides consistent, current information to the 811 center for the proper receipt of ticket notification.
+Basic information includes latitude and longitude, and pertains to a physical attribute where available, such as a milepost marker.
 This facility owner/operator follows this practice: Sprint Long Distance.